 |Sectors:||Legal & Law, Management, Public Sector, Military & Defence|

-As we grow up, fewer and fewer of us actually get the jobs we first dream of having.
-It’s why graduates across the country apply for development programmes to become management consultants, accountants and recruitment specialists.
-But what if you aspired for something more exciting, rewarding and impactful - like preventing acts of terrorism?
-Well, our Intelligence Officers do just that, playing a vital role in running MI5 investigations that help keep the country safe against threats to national security.
+Fewer and fewer of us actually get the jobs we first dream of having and whilst there are many graduate programmes across the country, very few offer a role this rewarding, stimulating and impactful.
+MI5 Intelligence Officers play a vital role in running investigations that help keep the country safe against threats to national security.